Muhammad Ali: Philanthropy, humanitarianism and politics

-In early 1980, Ali was recruited by President Jimmy Carter for a diplomatic mission to Africa, in an effort to persuade a number of African governments to join the US-led boycott of the Moscow Olympics in protest of the Soviet Invasion of Afghanistan.
-Having arrived in Tanzania, Ali told cameras "Russia is invading a Muslim country, Asiatic country", and that its probable intention to head to oil-rich Persia to take dwells and ports "could lead to nuclear war.
+In early 1980, Ali was recruited by President Jimmy Carter for a diplomatic mission to Africa, in an effort to persuade a number of African governments to join the US-led boycott of the Moscow Olympics in protest of the Soviet invasion of Afghanistan.
+Having arrived in Tanzania, Ali told cameras, "Russia is invading a Muslim country, Asiatic country," and that its probable intention to head to oil-rich Persia to take wells and ports "could lead to nuclear war.
 My purpose in coming here was to try to stop that."
 However, according to Ali biographer Thomas Hauser, "at best, it was ill-conceived; at worst, a diplomatic disaster."
 The Tanzanian government was insulted that Carter had sent an athlete to discuss a serious political issue.
-One official asked whether the United States would "send Chris Evert to negotiate with London."
+One official asked whether the United States would "send Chris Evert to negotiate with London".
 Consequently, Ali was only received by the youth and culture minister, rather than President Julius Nyerere.
 Ali was unable to explain why the African countries should join the US boycott when it had failed to support the African boycott of the 1976 Olympics (in protest of Apartheid in South Africa), although neither did the Soviet Union, and was unaware of the sentiment that the Soviet Union had backed some popular revolutions on the continent, although none of the countries on the itinerary were Soviet allies.
 The Nigerian government also rebuffed him and confirmed that they would be participating in the Moscow Games.
 Ali did, however, convince the government of Kenya to boycott the Soviet Olympics.

 On January 19, 1981, in Los Angeles, Ali talked a suicidal man down from jumping off a ninth-floor ledge, an event that made national news.

 In 1984, Ali announced his support for the re-election of United States President Ronald Reagan.
 When asked to elaborate on his endorsement of Reagan, Ali told reporters, "He's keeping God in schools and that's enough."
 In 1985, he visited Israel to request the release of Muslim prisoners at Atlit detainee camp, which Israel declined.